aggads/FoodDog/README.md

 # FoodDog

-A simple blog that talks about feeding for the dogs
+Foodog is a blog talking about how to feed dogs.

 ## Requirements
 ---